 5. Membership Secretary

 6. Race Captain(s)

 12. Member without portfolio

-- One of the above committee members shall be designated Vice-Chairman to chair meetings in the absence of the Chairman.
-Also, one of the above will be designated as the Nevill Representative to liaise with the TW Borough Council, the TW Hockey Club and the TW Cricket club regarding the use of the Nevill Pavilion.
+- One of the above committee members shall be designated Vice-Chair to chair meetings in the absence of the Chair.
+Also, one of the above will be designated as the Nevill Representative to liaise with the TW Borough Council, the TW Hockey Club and the TW Cricket Club regarding the use of the Nevill Pavilion.

 - The Committee Members shall be nominated in accordance with the procedure entitled “Election of Committee” set out below and elected by the Members at the Annual General Meeting.
 All Committee Members shall remain in office for a one-year term until the end of the Annual General Meeting in the year after their election and shall be eligible for re-election.

-- The Club Chairman shall serve for no more than two years, and the Club President for no more than three years, unless otherwise agreed by the AGM.
+- [Added 2023] The Club Chair and the Club President shall serve for no more than five years, unless otherwise agreed by the AGM.

 5. Election of Committee